MalingaBandara/MalingaBandara/README.md

  <div align="left" style="width: 80%; height: 45%; display: flex; ">
-<h3 style="text-align: center;" >I'm Malinga Bandara from Sri Lanka, and I do developing websites, software and iOS apps as well.
-I really enjoy within coding, Adept at using Java and other programming languages to produce clean code.👨‍💻</h3></div>
+<h3 style="text-align: center;" >I'm Malinga Bandara from Sri Lanka.
+I am a young fresh graduate software engineer looking to work in an environment that encourages me to succeed and grow professionally where I can utilze my skills and knowledge appropriately.
+Also, a respectable self-motivation to find reliable solutions to software problems.
+Proficient in using Java and other programming languages ​​to produce clean code.
+Accustomed to working with cross-cultural, global teams. 👨‍💻</h3></div>

 - 🌱 I’m currently learning **Spring Boot**